 As digital agencies, we’re great at marketing our clients.
 Marketing ourselves?
 Not so much.
 Mark O’Brien, Chief Executive Officer at Newfangled, knows how this goes.
 In 2015, the “too cheap to fire” intern turned CEO realized Newfangled needed to ditch 20 years of web development fast or perish.
 Going through the EOS Traction coaching program, Mark helped Newfangled to tai chi its way to discover its unique ability.
 Tune in to find out how you can uncover hard truths, market smarter and overcome your fear of changing out the plumbing while the water is still running.

 How do you gain more control over leads, and improve your chances of working with your ideal clients?
 For Bear Group in Seattle, the answer lies in Account-Based Marketing (ABM) and personalized campaigns—getting in front of the right people at the right times, in the right places.
 Can this approach work for you?
 Greg Bear, Systems Architect / President, and Travis Caldwall, Marketing Director at Bear Group, outline their process, drop resource hints such as Predictable Revenue and ZenProspect and discuss how they’ve found focus through ABM and personalized campaigns.

-Rob Harr can see into the future.
-He knows what’s coming in, what’s going out, who’s working on what, for how many hours, through December.
-What kind of sorcery is this, you ask?
-Over the past nine years at Sparkbox, this scrum master-turned-Nostradamus has engineered a finely tuned Ops system built on Friday forecasts, micro-cash sheets, rolling six-month billable averages and two years of feeling really uncomfortable.
+Over the past nine years at Sparkbox, Rob Harr has engineered a finely tuned Ops system built on Friday forecasts, micro-cash sheets, rolling six-month billable averages and two years of feeling really uncomfortable.
 Tune in to hear the method behind his magic and learn how to uncover truth in your own data sets, repetitive grading and a fresh mindset.